thegworld/gtx-browser/docs/process_model_and_site_isolation.md

     other extensions or apps.
 * **Sandboxed iframes**: Documents with the sandbox attribute and without `allow-same-origin` (either iframes or popups) may be same-site with their parent or opener but use an opaque origin.
-Chromium currently keeps these documents in the same process as their parent or opener, but this may change in bug [510122](https://crbug.com/510122).
+GTx Browser currently keeps these documents in the same process as their parent or opener, but this may change in bug [510122](https://crbug.com/510122).
-* **`data:` URLs**: Chromium generally keeps documents with `data:` URLs in the same process as the site that created them, since that site has control over their content.
+* **`data:` URLs**: GTx Browser generally keeps documents with `data:` URLs in the same process as the site that created them, since that site has control over their content.
 The exception is when restoring a previous session, in which case each document with a `data:` URL ends up in its own process.
-* **File URLs**: Chromium currently treats all `file://` URLs as part of the same site.
+* **File URLs**: GTx Browser currently treats all `file://` URLs as part of the same site.
 Normal web pages are not allowed to load `file://` URLs, and renderer processes are only granted access to particular `file://` URLs via file chooser dialogs (e.g., for uploads).
 These URLs may be further isolated from each other in bug [780770](https://crbug.com/780770).
-* **Error Pages**: Chromium uses a special type of process for error pages provided by the browser (as opposed to error pages provided by a web site, like a 404 page), using process-per-site mode to keep all such pages in the same process.
+* **Error Pages**: GTx Browser uses a special type of process for error pages provided by the browser (as opposed to error pages provided by a web site, like a 404 page), using process-per-site mode to keep all such pages in the same process.
 Currently this only applies to error pages in a main frame.
-* **Spare Process**: Chromium often creates a spare RenderProcessHost with a live but unlocked renderer process, which is used the next time a renderer process is needed.
+* **Spare Process**: GTx Browser often creates a spare RenderProcessHost with a live but unlocked renderer process, which is used the next time a renderer process is needed.
 This avoids the need to wait for a new process to start.
-* **Android WebView**: While Android WebView uses much of the same code as Chromium, it currently only supports a single renderer process in most cases.
+* **Android WebView**: While Android WebView uses much of the same code as GTx Browser, it currently only supports a single renderer process in most cases.

 ## Further Reading

-Several academic papers have covered topics about Chromium's process model.
+Several academic papers have covered topics about GTx Browser's process model.

-[**Security Architecture of the Chromium Browser**](https://crypto.stanford.edu/websec/chromium/)
+[**Security Architecture of the GTx Browser Browser**](https://crypto.stanford.edu/websec/chromium/)

 Adam Barth, Collin Jackson, Charles Reis, and The Google Chrome Team.
 Stanford